clarkezone/anglehosting/README.md

 # AngleHosting Test
-This project demonstrates how to use Angle, a library for adapting OpenGL to DirectX graphics calls across a number of different Windows project types.
+This project demonstrates how to use Angle, a library for adapting OpenGL to DirectX graphics calls, across a number of different Windows project types.

 Before you can build / run this project, you will need Angle binaries!
-You can get these either by building them or downloading.
+As of right now, you’ll need to build Angle yourself (don’t worry, it’s easy, you just need to run a single script and wait a bit).

-If you just want to grab pre-compiled binaries..
+If you just want to grab pre-compiled binaries..  let me know, I’ll publish some :-)  In the meantime, you’ll need to build your own.
-TODO

-#### If you want to build my fork of Angle from source (warning requires TODO GB of disk space
+#### Building my fork of Angle from source
 1) Make sure you have VS2019 installed including
 * Debugging tools for Windows,
 * Desktop developmenet with c++